What to Expect

 Discover helpful insights for the road ahead

-For many patients and their families, receiving a diagnosis of Lambert-Eaton myasthenic syndrome (LEMS) is a great relief!
-After years of searching for an answer to their mysterious and debilitating symptoms, finally uncovering the cause of their muscle weakness and fatigue is a positive experience!
+Discover helpful insights for the road ahead For many patients and their families, receiving a diagnosis of Lambert-Eaton myasthenic syndrome (LEMS) is a great relief!
+After years of searching for an answer to their mysterious and debilitating symptoms, finally uncovering the cause of their muscle weakness and fatigue is a positive experience.
 For others, learning that they have a lifelong condition that may worsen over time causes fear and concern.
 If you or your loved one has just been diagnosed with LEMS, chances are, you’re feeling a little bit of both.
-Fortunately, knowledge is power, and diagnosis is usually a great jump start for most patients.
+Fortunately, knowledge is power, and diagnosis is usually a great jump-start for most patients.

 Now that you know it’s LEMS, you can focus on learning what to expect and what you need to do.
 (Hey, you’re already doing that by visiting this website!)
 On this page, you’ll learn how LEMS can progress over time and how treatment can help.
-You’ll also discover lifestyle tips that can make managing symptoms a lot easier.
-There’s also information about how to prepare for medical procedures and the twists and turns that we can’t always see coming.
+You’ll also find considerations for managing symptoms today and tomorrow.

 HOW LEMS MAY PROGRESS

 Although symptoms can vary from patient to patient, the first sign of LEMS is often muscle weakness in the legs and lower body.
-Left untreated, LEMS symptoms may progress and affect muscles in other areas as well as the part of the nervous system that controls autonomic bodily functions, which include digestion and production of saliva and tears.
+LEMS symptoms may progress and affect muscles in other areas as well as the part of the nervous system that controls basic bodily functions, leading to symptoms such as dry mouth, constipation, dizziness, and erectile dysfunction.
 Symptoms may progress more quickly in cases where cancer is involved.

 Potential consequences of a delay in diagnosis or